 Through 2025, the TCJA provides the Section 199A deduction for sole proprietorships and owners of pass-through business entities, such as partnerships, S corporations, and LLCs that are treated as sole proprietorships, partnerships or S corporations for tax purposes.
 The 199A deduction isn’t allowed in calculating the owner’s adjusted gross income, but it reduces taxable income.
 In effect, it’s treated the same as an allowable itemized deduction (though you don’t have to itemize to claim it).

 The deduction generally equals 20% of qualified business income (QBI), not to exceed 20% of taxable income.
 QBI is generally defined as the net amount of qualified items of income, gain, deduction and loss that are effectively connected with the conduct of a U.S. business.
 QBI doesn’t include certain investment items, reasonable compensation paid to an owner for services rendered to the business, or any guaranteed payments to a partner or LLC member treated as a partner for services rendered to the partnership or LLC.

-When the income-based limit applies, the 199A deduction generally can’t exceed the greater of the owner’s share of:
+One such limit is that the 199A deduction generally can’t exceed the greater of the owner’s share of:

 - 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or

 - The sum of 25% of W-2 wages plus 2.5% of the cost (not reduced by depreciation taken)